alexstandiford/easy-age-verifier/readme.txt

 = My Form Isn't Showing Up! =

 The form will not display if you are logged in, or if you have confirmed your age in the last 24 hours.
-To force the form to display, open your website in incognito mode (Chrome) or in a new private window (Firefox).
+This option can be configured in the settings, but you can also force the form to display by opening your website in incognito mode (Chrome) or in a new private window (Firefox).
 That will get around it.

 = I don't want my form to show up on a specific page =